For many of us, our dogs are our best friends in life, but we don’t always know how and what we should feed them.

 Dietary allergies, sensitivities, and intolerances are becoming increasingly common in pets such as dogs.
 However, the dog food market is adapting to help combat this by providing dog food designed for dogs with allergies.

 A few examples include:

-- Best Hypoallergenic Dog Foods
+- Best Hypoallergenic Dog Food Guide

 - Best Dog Foods Without Peas